NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 37.1 (12 Jun WS+Freightliner Update),  Steam version only.
+Tested on version 38 (Season 16 Update),  Steam and Epic version only.

 ## Usage